williamsdevon6231999-maker/Sentinel-SOAR-AutoContain-SusSignIn/README.md

 ## Overview

-IR-AutoContain-SuspiciousSignin is a Microsoft Sentinel Logic App (Consumption) playbook designed to support automated incident response workflows.
+IR-AutoContain-SuspiciousSignin is a Microsoft Sentinel Logic App playbook designed to support automated incident response workflows.

 The playbook analyzes incident entities, determines whether a user or IP is present, applies conditional logic based on enrichment data, and generates structured incident comments for SOC visibility.